ChannelMonitoringProject/ccrew/README.md

 # Channel Crossing Research Early Warnning
 This is an application developed for the Channel Monitoring Project.
-It aides in monitoring and alerting and reporting on activities and conditions on the Channel, with regard to situations where there is a risk of harm.
+It aides in monitoring and alerting and reporting on activities and conditions on the Channel, focused on situations where there is a risk of harm.
 It is a set of utilities that help study activities in order the reduce risk and harm of those crossing in hazardous routes.

 ## Setup
 The following must be performed from the project's root directory.